27th Annual International Conference

 System Demonstrations (Demo): system demonstrations should outline the nature of the system and describe why the demonstration is likely to be of interest to dg.o attendees.
 Demonstrations of interest include systems under development or in active use in research or practice domains.
 System demonstration summaries are limited to approximately 2,500 words.

-Pre-conference Workshops: workshops offer interactive sessions in which the workshop host and participants discuss and engage in activities designed to facilitate joint learning and further exploration of a particular subject.
-We seek workshop proposals on any e-government research or management topic.
+Workshops/Tutorials: workshops offer interactive sessions in which the workshop host and participants discuss and engage in activities designed to facilitate joint learning and further exploration of a particular subject.
+We seek workshop proposals on any digital government research or management topic.
 The proponents will be responsible for identifying and selecting participants for the workshop and conducting workshop activities.
 Workshop proposals are limited to approximately 2,500 words.

 Pre-conference Doctoral Colloquium: the doctoral colloquium is a highly interactive full-day forum in which Ph.D. students meet and discuss their work with each other and with senior faculty from a variety of disciplines associated with digital government research.
 Ph.D. students can submit papers describing their planned or in-progress doctoral dissertation covering any research areas relevant to digital government.
 Ideally, student participants will have completed one or two years of doctoral study or progressed far enough in their research to have a structured proposal idea and preliminary findings but have yet to reach the stage of defending their dissertation.
 We expect students at this study stage to gain the most value from feedback on their work and the more general discussions of doctoral programs and scholarly careers.
 See the detailed announcement for complete information on the colloquium and how to apply.
 The material provided in applications to the doctoral colloquium will not be published in the proceedings.
 However, we encourage students to submit finished research to one of the paper tracks or ongoing research as a poster or demo.
 Doctoral colloquium applications are limited to approximately ten pages, not including references, tables, and figures.